Sony Alpha a6000 Mirrorless Camera Review

 When I find time, I’ll upload some more so you can have a better understanding as to what’s capable with this incredible little camera.

-Whilst I don’t usually recommend cameras based solely on their price, it’s hard to ignore just how much functionality you’re getting from the Sony a6000 for such a bargain price.
+Whilst I don’t usually recommend cameras based solely on their price, it’s hard to ignore just how much functionality you’re getting from the a6000 for such a bargain price.

 Any small niggles I had whilst shooting with the a6000 were completely justified when I considered that the whole camera cost less than any of my DSLR lenses!